Section 1 - STEP-by-STEP GUIDE for presentation, submission of your thesis or project, and graduation:

 - Any substantive objections to your work by a member of your committee or the Graduate Coordinator will be submitted to you in writing.
 In the rare event that you cannot resolve such objections among the parties concerned, an appeal panel of the Department Graduate Advisory Committee will review the matter.
 A majority vote of this group is sufficient to render a decision.
 Appeals beyond the Department should be addressed to the Graduate Dean.

 IMPORTANT: Each semester, the Graduate Coordinator sets the deadline for your thesis or project presentation and for the review of your final thesis or project by the Graduate Coordinator.
 This deadline is approximately mid-November in the fall semester and mid-April in the spring semester.
-See current calendar of Thesis or Project Defense Dates
+Current deadlines for 2016/17: Thesis/Project Defense Dates

 Section 2 - Thesis or Project presentation and defense.